Type to search

 9. Bring your own coffee to work.

-Stopping by Starbucks on your way to work is not just costly; it’s bad for the environment, too.
-Instead of purchasing a disposable cup of Joe every day, invest in an insulated mug and make your own coffee at home.
-You’ll save money and time, and keep paper products out of the trash.
+Stopping by Starbucks on your way to work is not just costly; it can be bad for the environment, too.
+Instead of purchasing a disposable cup of java every day, invest in an insulated mug and make your own coffee at home.
+You’ll save money and time and keep paper products out of the trash.

 10. Donate instead of throwing away.

 If you get tired of your furniture, clothes, or household goods, don’t throw them away.
 To save space in your local landfill, strive to make sure someone else doesn’t want your used items.
-Post a free ad on craiglist.org, or mention your items on Freecycle.org.
+Post a free ad on craiglist.org or mention your items on freecycle.org to get rid of things in a more eco-friendly way.

 Want more?
 Visit CouponChief.com for the full list of 41 Inexpensive Ways to Go Green.